 Bucharest Russian Church, Bucharest

-The Russian Church of St. Nicholas is located in central Bucharest, just off University Square.
+The Russian Church of Saint Nicholas is located in central Bucharest, just off University Square.
 Russian Ambassador Mikhail Nikolaevich Giers commissioned the construction of a Russian Orthodox church in the heart of Bucharest in 1905.
 It was meant primarily for the use by the legation employees, as well as the Russians who lived in the capital city of the Romanian Kingdom at that time.
 The Court of Emperor Nicholas II provided funds for the construction.

 The building occupies the surface of 350 m² and is made wholly of brick and stone.
 The seven domes (taking the shape of onion domes) — typical of Russia, but unusual for Romania — were initially covered in gold.
 The iconostasis was carved in wood and covered with gold, modelled on the Church of Twelve Apostles in the Moscow Kremlin, and was then decorated by the renowned Russian painter Viktor Vasnetsov.